-How Should I Store My Canned No Grain Dog Food?
+How Should I Store My Canned Grain Free Dog Food?

 Storing canned food can sometimes be tricky, especially if your dog doesn’t eat a whole can for a meal.
 In these cases, you’ll need to make sure you safely store the food so it doesn’t go bad and ruin the nutritional value of the food for your pet.

 Does canned dog food need to be refrigerated?
 Canned food typically only needs to be refrigerated after you open it.
 If you don’t use everything in the can at one time, seal the container and store it in the fridge for up to four days.
 We also love using Stasher bags, and the Stand-Up Mid Bag would fit a can of K95 Turkey or any of the other four tasty flavors perfectly!

 How long is canned dog food good for?
 How long does canned dog food last once opened?
 Once you open a can of dog food, don’t let it set out for more than two hours.
 After opening, make sure to transfer any unused portions into a sealed dog food container or into a Stasher bag if you have one.
 You can then keep it in the refrigerator for up to four days.